antoniovera1/apitest/README.md

 docker compose run apiserver python3 manage.py migrate
 ```

+## API comunication

+You can use an interactive UI to check the products at `<API URL>/api/v1/products`.

 ## Documentation

 You can find 3 kinds of documentation on this API: